DeNetPRO/Node/readme.md

 ## Distributed binary usage

-### Importing existing Ethereum wallet for using it as your account
+When you run  Importing existing Ethereum wallet for using it as your account